samirzjadhav/100-days-of-code/log.md

 **Today's Progress**: Today I applied everything I've been learning for the past week and created this pricing page.
 I've used BEM organizing styles and focused on making code readable and organized.

-**Thoughts**: I learned more thing about css and html. amd appling everything in building something.
+**Thoughts**: I learned more thing about css and html. amd appling everything to build delightful website.

 ### Day 12: May 8 2022, Sunday

 **Today's Progress**: Today I created a team section of the pricing card.
 I also learned about special flex properties like flex-wrap, shrink, grow, order, etc.

+**Thoughts**: css properties are difficult. and I always confused on it.

+### Day 13: May 9 2022, Monday
+**Today's Progress**: Today I worked on some final touchups for the pricing page team section.
+I applied some things I learned earlier last week like CSS variables, and flex-order to mirror the look of cards.

+**Thoughts**: I learned more thing about css like css variabe. flex-order and mirror.